zenml-io/zenml/docs/book/developer-guide/advanced-concepts/step-fixtures.md

 to a step that are not artifacts.
 You learned about this one already in the section on [Runtime Configuration](../steps-pipelines/runtime-configuration.md).
-* A [Step Context](#step-contexts) object: This object gives access to the active stack materializers, and special integration-specific libraries.
+* A [Step Context](#step-contexts) object: This object gives access to the active stack, materializers, and special integration-specific libraries.

 These two types of special parameters are comparable to [Pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html), hence we call